Early Modern Circle

 The group meets at 6:15 during semester, usually on the third Monday of the month, unless noted otherwise below.

-Venue: Mcmahon Ball Theatre (room 107), Old Arts, unless noted otherwise.
+Venue: William Macmahon Ball Theatre (Room 107), Old Arts.

 To be added to the mailing list, please email Andrew Stephenson.

 Dr Laura Kounine (University of Sussex)

 Imagining the Witch: Emotions, Gender and Selfhood in Early Modern Germany

 A roundtable, with Professor Charles Zika (University of Melbourne) and Dr Charlotte-Rose Millar (University of Queensland)

 Co-presented with the Melbourne node of the Australian Research Council Centre of Excellence for the History of Emotions 1100-1800